slipstreamamx/DevOps-Course-Starter2021/README.md

 3. Add LOGGLY_TOKEN to .env and set the value to customer token as per step 2.

 4. Also add LOG_LEVEL to your .env and set the value to ethier these values (DEBUG, INFO, ERROR, WARNING) to output specific logs.

+5. You'll also need to have the following variables configured - either in a .tfvars file for local use, or in your pipeline environment:

+* LOG_LEVEL = ""
+* LOGGLY_TOKEN = ""